perwin/pyimfit/docs/bootstrap.rst

 3478 (single-Sérsic model, no PSF convolution).
 Note the clear correlations between the Sérsic model parameters (*n*, *r\_e*, *I\_e*).

+See [here](./pyimfit\_bootstrap\_BtoT.html for an example of using bootstrap output to estimate uncertainties on derived quantities, such as bulge/total values.

 .. raw:: html

    <p>